Gardens

 3. Cover plants with fleece

-You may wonder how to protect plants from frost when they are planted in the ground?
+You may wonder how to protect plants from frost when they are planted in the ground or are larger potted plants?
 One method – which is useful for larger garden plants and shrubs – is to cover them with a frost cloth of horticultural fleece.
-You could use blankets or bubble wrap, too, to create a protective cover.
+You could use bed sheets to protect plants from frost, blankets or bubble wrap, too.
 These Amazon plant covers come highly recommended by reviewers.

 Place several stakes around your plants and then cover these with the chosen material to create a tent-like structure.
 Weigh down the corners to prevent the coverings from blowing away in the night and remove the covers during the day.